SominZex/sales_analysis_algorithm/readme.md

 #### Email and WhatsApp automation: Daily report is sent Via mail and shared in WhatsApp group.

 ## Weekly Sale report automation:
-#### Weekkly sale report is run every monday to generate weekly sale report then sent Via Automated mail to the respective business partners.
+#### Weekly sale report is run every monday to generate weekly sale report then sent Via Automated mail to the respective business partners.

 ## Monthly Sale report Automation:
 #### Monthly sale report is automatically generated every 1st day of the month and mail automation sends the reports via mail to the respective business partners.